 NAFASI ON CENTRE ARTIST RESIDENCY

-Nafasi on Centre will consist of artist work-space in the basement, a cafe/gallery on the first floor, and four 1-bedroom apartments and two micro lofts, spread across the second and third floors.
-The residency and space at Nafasi on Centre will be programmed and overseen by the Hill CDC, in partnership with #ArtsinHD.
+Nafasi on Centre consist of artist work-space in the basement, a cafe/gallery on the first floor, and four 1-bedroom apartments and two micro lofts, spread across the second and third floors.
+The residency and space at Nafasi on Centre will be programmed and managed by the Hill CDC.

 Nafasi Private Event Rentals